bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 * Renew passport
 * BYCombo stuff
 * What else was there?
+* Intrinsic nature of indie culture to have antagonistic relationship with artists who only care about advancing the art form and making history
 * Participation trophies
 * Killing fields of rock
     * Consequential is a description of intent